eoiny/your-portfolio/README.md

 [![Gitter](https://badges.gitter.im/Join Chat.svg)](https://gitter.im/wddi?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

 ## What's the plan?
-We are going to build a simple portfolio for a web designer.
+We are going to build a simple portfolio for a freelance web designer.
-You need:
+We need to have:
 - Homepage
 - References
 - About